Protection Score Reference¶

 getenv_interposer (10 points)¶

 Fails when: The container uses musl libc (Alpine) or statically linked binaries, which do not support LD_PRELOAD.
-Switch to a Debian, Ubuntu, or glibc-based image to enable this check.
+Switch to a Debian, Ubuntu, or glibc-based image to enable this optional check.

 ebpf_agent_connected (10 points)¶